 - Disengage from various holds using a consistent set of physiological principles.

 First the training is taught to you.
 Then you learn how to teach it.

-We can bring the training direct to your staff at your premises.
+We can bring the training directly to your staff at your premises.

-CH-3℠ is also available as a two-day direct delivery option.
-This option includes four hours of practical application in a range of simulated environments using any specialised equipment you may use, such as hospital beds, dental chairs or wheelchairs.
+CH-3℠ is also available as a two-day direct delivery option that includes four hours of practical application in a range of simulated environments that utilises any specialised equipment you may use, such as hospital beds, dental chairs or wheelchairs.

 Fill out our Training Needs Analysis form to receive a free, no-obligation training proposal customised for you.